-Child seats using the "ISOFIX" and "Toptether" system (or even the anti-rotation system) or seats in which the child faces the rear of the car are most appropriate for babies and small children weighing between 9 and 18 kg.
+Child seats using the "ISOFIX" system or seats in which the child faces the rear of the car are most appropriate for babies and small children weighing between 9 and 18 kg.

 Follow the manufacturer's instructions and observe any statutory requirements when installing and using child seats.